Want faster weight loss?

 Step #3: Believe that you can change it.

 Don’t let past failures get you down.
 The truth is that you are capable of amazing things when you put your mind to it.
 Believe that you are able to lose weight or to make any other positive change in your life.

 Why do most people fail to make change stick?
 They rely on willpower.
 This works for awhile, but you’ll soon revert back to what’s comfortable.
 The solution?

 Change what you are comfortable with.

 People are motivated by two things: 1) to avoid pain and 2) to gain pleasure.
-When you want to change a behavior pattern the key is to associate pain with the behavior that you don’t want and pleasure with the behavior that you do want.
+When you want to change a behaviour pattern the key is to associate pain with the behaviour that you don’t want and pleasure with the behaviour that you do want.

 You know that you want to lose weight and that to do so you need to quit eating comfort food late at night.
 You also know that you need to start exercising on a regular basis.
 Up until this point your brain is trained to associate pleasure with eating comfort food late at night and to associate pain with exercise.

 It’s time to retrain your brain to feel good about exercise and to feel bad about eating late at night.
 Think about all of the negative things about being overweight and connect these unpleasant thoughts to your late night snack.
 Now think about all of the wonderful things about being in shape and connect these pleasant thoughts to exercise.

 What’s the best eating strategy for fat loss?
 This is the question on the mind of those who are ready and motivated to transform their physique.
 A quick online search produces two popular eat-for-fat-loss strategies: Intermittent Fasting versus Six Small Meals.